 Cabello's enforcement of livestock regulations resulted in much animosity from ranchers.
 Soon after his departure from the province in 1787, the ranchers filed a memorial against Cabello charging him with arbitrary and unjust decrees and misrepresentations that denied them rights to unbranded cattle.
 Cabello left Texas under suspicion but with a promotion as king's lieutenant for the garrison of Havana and deputy inspector of troops for the island of Cuba.
 He did not find out about the charges against him, which included misappropriation of funds, until 1790.
-The case did not adversely affect his career, for by 1797 Cabello had reached the rank of field marshal before his death in Cuba sometime in early 1796.
+The case did not adversely affect his career, for he reached the rank of field marshal before his death in Cuba sometime in early 1796.

 We need your support because we are a non-profit organization that relies upon contributions from our community in order to record and preserve the history of our state.
 Every dollar helps.